-- (a) WIS agrees that the School shall maintain a complete and current inventory of all school assets that (i) were purchased with funds received by the School under chapter 28A.715 RCW and this Compact, and (ii) cost more than \$5,000 (including sales tax and ancillary costs), or (iii) are small and attractive assets that cost \$500.00 or more (including sales tax and ancillary costs).
+- (a) The Yakama Nation agrees that the School shall maintain a complete and current inventory of all school assets that (i) were purchased with funds received by the School under chapter 28A.715 RCW and this Compact, and (ii) cost more than \$5,000 (including sales tax and ancillary costs), or (iii) are small and attractive assets that cost \$300 or more (including sales tax and ancillary costs).
 Assets include land, infrastructure, improvements to land, buildings, leasehold improvements, vehicles, furnishings, equipment, collections, and all other tangible and intangible assets that are used in school operations.
-Small and attractive assets include, but are not limited to Optical Devices, Binoculars, Telescopes, Infrared Viewers, Rangefinders, Cameras and Photographic Projection Equipment, Desktop Computers (PCs), Laptops and Notebook Computers, Tablets and Smart Phones, Television Sets, DVD Players, Blu-ray Players, and Video Cameras (home type). - (b) The School shall update the inventory annually and shall take reasonable precautions to safeguard assets acquired with funds received by the School under chapter 28A.715 RCW and this Compact. - (c) WIS agrees that if this Compact expires or is terminated or the School otherwise ceases to operate, School assets will be deemed to be public assets if at least 25 percent of the funds used to purchase the asset were funds received by the School under chapter 28A.715 RCW and this Compact.
-Any assets acquired wholly with tribal funds must be disposed of consistent with applicable federal, state, and tribal law, provided that the School must maintain records demonstrating the percentage of public funds used to acquire assets.
-If the School's records fail to establish clearly whether an asset was acquired with the use of public funds, the assets till be deemed to be public assets.

-- 5. School funds.
-WIS agrees that any moneys received by the School from any source that remain in the School's accounts at the end of any budget year must remain in the School's accounts for use by the School during subsequent budget years. - 6.
+Small and attractive assets include, but are not limited to Optical Devices, Binoculars, Telescopes, Infrared Viewers, Rangefinders, Cameras and Photographic Projection Equipment, Desktop Computers (PCs), Laptops and Notebook Computers, Tablets and Smart Phones, Television Sets, DVD Players, Blu-ray Players, and Video Cameras (home type). - (b) The School shall update the inventory annually and shall take reasonable precautions to safeguard assets acquired with funds received by the School under chapter 28A.715 RCW and this Compact. - (c) The Yakama Nation agrees that if this Compact expires or is terminated or the School otherwise ceases to operate, School assets will be deemed to be public assets if at least 25 percent of the funds used to purchase the asset were state funds received by the School under chapter 28A.715 RCW and this Compact.
+Any assets acquired wholly or with more than 75% tribal or other non-state funds must be disposed of consistent with applicable federal, state, and/or tribal law, provided that the School must maintain records demonstrating the percentage of public funds used to acquire assets.
+If the School's records fail to establish clearly whether an asset was acquired with the use of public funds, the assets will be deemed to be public assets. - 5.
+School funds.
+The Yakama Nation agrees that any moneys received by the School from OSPI pursuant to this Compact that remain in the School's accounts at the end of any budget year must remain in the School's accounts for use by the School during subsequent budget years. - 6.
 Location and Access.
-WIS agrees that the School will maintain books, records, documents, and other evidence of accounting procedures and practices which sufficiently and properly reflect all direct and indirect costs of any nature expended under this Compact.
+The Yakama Nation agrees that the School will maintain books, records, documents, and other evidence of accounting procedures and practices which sufficiently and properly reflect all direct and indirect costs of any nature expended under this Compact.
 These records will be subject at all reasonable times to inspection, review, or audit by personnel duly authorized by the Superintendent, the State Auditor, and federal officials so authorized by statute, rule, regulation, or contract.
 The financial records must be maintained at the School's administrative office.